Microscopic Theory of a Fluctuation-Induced Dynamical Crossover in Supercooled Liquids

 The system defined by Eqs.~\eqref{eq:postulate_microscopic_stochastic}–\eqref{eq:inhomogeneous_Mirr} provides a self-consistent resummation scheme for the dominant corrections of interest.
-Specifically, a perturbative expansion in the fields $u_{\boldsymbol{q}}^{\pm}(t)$ reproduces, order by order, the leading order divergences $\mathcal{F}(k)$, Eq.~\eqref{eq:asymptotic_series_alt}, around the MCT solution.
-For instance, the zeroth order contribution recovers the standard MCT.
-By taking the long-time limit of the system Eqs.~\eqref{eq:postulate_microscopic_stochastic}–\eqref{eq:inhomogeneous_Mirr} and expanding the solution as
+Specifically, a perturbative expansion in the fields $u_{\boldsymbol{q}}^{\pm}(t)$, after subsequent disorder averaging, reproduces, order by order, the leading order divergences $\Delta F(k)$, Eq.~\eqref{eq:asymptotic_series_alt}, around the MCT solution.
+Expanding the long-time solution as

 one finds that each $n$-th order term satisfies an equation of the form